Growth rate of liquidity provider's wealth in G3Ms: Sturm-Liouville theory

 \subsection{Transition density in terms of eigensystem}

-The following proposition shows that the transition density of a reflected diffusion within a bounded interval can be expressed in terms of the eigensystem of its infinitesimal generator with Neumann boundary condition.
+The following proposition shows that the transition density of a reflected diffusion \eqref{eqn:zhat-sde} within a bounded interval can be expressed in terms of the eigensystem of its infinitesimal generator with Neumann boundary conditions.

-\begin{proposition} The transition density $p$ of a reflected diffusion in the interval $[-c. c]$ with infinitesimal generator $\cL$ given in \eqref{eqn:L-sl} can be expressed in terms of the eigensystem for $\cL$ as
+\begin{proposition} The transition density $p$ of a reflected diffusion in the interval $[-c, c]$ with infinitesimal generator $\cL$ given in \eqref{eqn:L-sl} can be expressed in terms of the eigensystem for $\cL$ as

 \end{proposition}

 This leads to the following characterization of the steady-state distribution:

 \begin{theorem}[Steady-State Distribution] The reflected diffusion within the interval $[-c,c]$ with infinitesimal generator \eqref{eqn:L-sl} has a steady-state distribution $\pi$ given by